arl/dirtree/README.md

 ========

-Dirtree recursively walks a directory structure and prints one line per file, plus additional information such as file size, permissions, a hash of file content, etc. which is very useful to see at a glance the differences between 2 directories.
+Dirtree recursively walks a directory structure and prints one line per file, plus additional information such as directory, file size and a CRC-32 hash of its content for quick comparison.
+This is mostly useful for quickly checking the differences between 2 directory structures, in tests for example.
-The main use case is using Dirtree output as golden file when testing functions which outcome is to create files and/or directory structures.

 ```go
 ls, err := dirtree.Print(root, dirtree.ModeAll)